 Hikers should watch their step and avoid tall grass where these snakes might hide.
 If bitten, time is of the essence; seek help immediately.

 These rattlesnakes are a vital part of their ecosystem, controlling small mammal populations.
-Their presence is a reminder of the unseen dangers of the plains.
-Their beauty is both captivating and dangerous.

 6. Lynx